Unknown deficiency: The real reason for fatigue, hair loss, and skin problems in vegans

 I also noticed changes in my skin and hair - my skin became dry and cracked despite intensive care, and my hair lost its shine and became thin.

-Despite these symptoms, I was torn
+Despite these symptoms, I was torn.

 On the one hand, I was proud to live a vegan lifestyle and help animals and the environment.

-On the other hand, I was afraid that my diet was harming my health
+On the other hand, I was afraid that my diet was harming my health.

 This conflict caused me a great deal of stress because I did not want to give up what was ethically important to me, but I also wanted to stay healthy and active.

-blood test at the doctor’s office revealed nothing new.
+A blood test at the doctor’s office revealed nothing new.

 This made me dig even deeper.